Sylvain303/libido/usecase/vim.md

 * select a portion of code
 * run: `:Libido export`
 * the code is exported, named with what detected in the parsed code (function's name, named chuck)
-  * in no name is detected a prompt for the name is asked
+  * if no name is detected, a prompt will asks for.
 * no modification in the buffer

 #### Taged export